Employment and employee benefits in Spain: overview

 Any action taken by an employer that is viewed as illegal harassment or discrimination is invalid.
 In these circumstances, the labour authority can also impose administrative fines of between EUR6,251 and EUR187,515.

-Employees can terminate their employment contract and receive severance pay of 45 days' salary per year of service, together with moral damages compensation.
+Employees can terminate their employment contract and receive the severance payment stipulated by law for unfair dismissal together with moral damages compensation.

 Employees who have been treated less favourably by employers because they have made an allegation of discrimination or harassment can file a claim to stop the employer's less favourable treatment and receive compensation.